Skip to main content

 • SMO 6: Investigation and Discipline

 In 2014, the CAUB assessed its I&D policies and processes against the requirements of SMO 6 and acknowledged there were gaps in compliance.
-Based on this assessment, the CAUB developed a project to reform its bylaws and regulations in order establish and I&D system in line with the requirements of SMO 6.
+The CAUB developed a project to reform its bylaws and regulations in order establish and I&D system in line with the requirements of SMO 6.
 The project was approved by the Council in 2017.
 In 2020, the CAUB achieved the significant milestone of the approval and legal recognition of its organic statute and updated internal regulations through Ministerial Resolution No. 161/20, issued by the Ministry of the Presidency of Bolivia, allowing CAUB to address gaps and bring its enforcement system in line with international best practices.

 • SMO 7: International Financial Reporting Standards